doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 Of course within each community trends crop up.
 I've seen arguments along these lines regularly while looking for Go related hints and tips:

 > No, Go doesn't need iterators; for loops are easy to write

 > No, Go doesn't need assertions; ifs are easy to write

-> No, Go doesn't need generics; multiple implementations for each type are easy to write

-> No, Go doesn't need a more capable standard library; writing your own is easy

-And, my favourite, found in a Google Group chat some time ago when asked why Go doesn't support aforementioned generics and list processing primitives:

-> Anyone would think that coders weren't being paid to code.
-Of course they are!
-> That's why Go gives coders the ability to write lots of code.
-That's what
-> they are for!
-Just use for loops and stop complaining!

-I'm sure the attitude issues of the community (let's face it, IT communities have a well deserved terrible reputation) are not shared by the Go team, but that's what you see on Stack Overflow.
-But it's no worse than Apple zealots who simply can't comprehend *why* you'd need a feature that Steve had obviously removed for a *very good if entirely unfathomable reason*.

-I might have to give this one to the "For" camp.

-**For** 8 - 3 **Against**

-# Personal Opinion

-So this is Go.
-A programming language.
-It has a lot going for it, for sure.
-The fact I learned the whole thing, including weirdness like tags on structs when parsing JSON, in about 3 hours is impressive.
-And being able to grok the type system and the use of channels is minutes is, I'm sure, a credit to the language and tooling more than my addled brain.

-And as much as it pains me to say it, I've actually quite enjoyed coding with it.
-The [Qbot](https://github.com/doozr/bot) was thrown together in a very rough form with hardly any thought to structure and, slowly, over a day or two, honed into what I think is pretty good shape.

-And the weird thing is, tiny as the language and standard library may be, I implemented the whole thing without any third party packages at all.
-The only thing I used outside the standard library was `golang.org/x/net/websocket`.
-> No, Go doesn't need iterators; for loops are easy to write

-> No, Go doesn't need assertions; ifs are easy to write